openebs/website/docs/main/user-guides/upgrades.md

 :::caution
 Upgrades from 3.x to 4.x require the option `--set mayastor.agents.core.rebuild.partial.enabled=false` in the **helm upgrade** command to ensure data consistency during the upgrade.
 Upgrades from 4.x onwards to newer versions do not require it.

-This applies to the **kubectl mayastor upgrade** command as well, if you're using the `mayastor/mayastor` chart and not the `openebs/openebs` chart: `kubectl mayastor upgrade --set agents.core.rebuild.partial.enabled=false`
 :::

 ```